a-virginian/a-virginian.github.io/journal/entries/math.md

 # Dividing

 First check if the index is the same.
-If so, start simplifying the coefficent, then the radicands,then you need to multiply both the denominator and the numerator by the bottom radicand then lastly you simplifying.
+If so, start simplifying the coefficent, then the radicands, then you need to multiply both the denominator and the numerator by the bottom radicand then lastly you simplify.